You are here

 - Registration.
 Give us your name, date of birth, address and other demographic information.

 - Medical Screening.
 Answer confidential medical history questions and have a finger stick to get an hemoglobin check from a drop of blood.
 Also have a blood pressure, temperature and pulse check.

 - Snacks.
-Stay 15 min. and enjoy refreshments.
+Stay 15 minutes following donation and enjoy refreshments.